 If you didn’t know, ILP has two programs: Exchange and Humanitarian.
 While they do have some similarities (both programs let you give back and make a difference!) there are some differences that can help you figure out what country and what program is going to be the best choice for you.

-(Pst: have questions about what an ILP volunteer does?
-Come talk to someone to get your questions answered).
-Even though there are two different programs that are similar, here are differences that can help you choose.
+Have questions about what an ILP volunteer does?
+Come talk to someone to get your questions answered

 First let's talk about our two programs so you understand why some aren't sure if they're making a difference in the exchange program.

 One big difference that's unique to volunteering in Haiti is that volunteers spend so much time free time with the kids after school.
 Volunteers live with them, and everyone from your classes is from the same neighborhood.
 Along with kids in the orphanage, you'll be teaching local kids in the neighborhood who are in a similar situation to the kids in the DR. For both kinds of students in Haiti, you are giving them free English classes, which is an incredible gift, especially since tourism and English speakers will help build the Caribbean's economy.